-- -The DfE and NCETM documents will be used to focus the curriculum objectives for each strand of mathematics-these will then be connected to the National Curriculum objectives to ensure full curriculum coverage. - -In every year group, the worksheet should be trimmed into each different element (F, PS, R) and be glued into books.
-The children should glue their work in neatly and complete all working out alongside-NOT on the sheet. - -Once a week, there will be a real-life problem solving/investigation/puzzle day where ALL children are taught specific problem solving skills and have access to problem solving activity.
-There needs to be some form of evidence for this in books. - -Every day, in Key Stage 2, for 30 minutes, a Daily Maths Meeting takes place where basic skills, times tables, gaps in knowledge and procedures are revisited and revised.
+-In every year group, the worksheet should be trimmed into each different element (F, PS, and R) and be glued into books.
+The children should glue their work in neatly and complete all working out alongside-NOT on the sheet.

+-Once a week, there will be a real-life problem solving/investigation/puzzle day where ALL children are taught specific problem solving skills and have access to problem solving activity.
+There needs to be some form of evidence for this in books.

+-Every day, in Key Stage 2, for 30 minutes, a Daily Maths Meeting takes place where basic skills, times tables, gaps in knowledge and procedures are revisited and revised.
 The content for DMM needs to come from your AFL.

+-Times Tables Rockstars needs to be utilised by classes, particularly KS2, in order to learn, revise and consolidate this crucial knowledge of mathematics.
-Mr. M. Churchill

-Deputy Head and Mathematics Subject Lead
+Mr. M. Churchill Deputy Head and Mathematics Subject Lead March 2021.

-June 2020.